cassiozen/useStateMachine/README.md

 });
 ```

-### Transition Syntax
+### Events & Transition Syntax

 A state transition defines what the next state is, given the current state and event.
-State transitions are defined on state nodes, in the on property:
+State transitions are defined on state nodes, in the `on` property:

 ```js
 on: {